-3.20 Dedicated bays for servicing and refuse collection are provided and accessed via the hospital access that will remain post-development.
-This will allow the potential for existing refuse collection routes to be used and will restrict access into the proposed

-- development by larger vehicles.
-Further detail regarding waste collections is provided within the separate Waste Collection and Management Strategy. - 3.21 The required manoeuvres for accessing the bays for servicing and refuse collection has been assessed via swept path analysis for appropriate servicing and refuse collection vehicles with the drawings attached to this report at Appendix D.
+- 3.19 Dedicated bays for servicing and refuse collection are provided and accessed via the hospital access that will remain post-development.
+This will allow the potential for existing refuse collection routes to be used and will restrict access into the proposed development by larger vehicles.
+Further detail regarding waste collections is provided within the separate Waste Collection and Management Strategy. - 3.20 The required manoeuvres for accessing the bays for servicing and refuse collection has been assessed via swept path analysis for appropriate servicing and refuse collection vehicles with the drawings attached to this report at Appendix D. It is intended that a private refuse collection provider will be used for domestic and clinical waste, and that a smaller sized vehicle will be used for better access around the site.
+However, at the request of Epsom & Ewell Borough Council, tracking has also been provided for their large collection vehicles.